ThomasSiby/Basic-use-of-Quantum-Espresso-code/2-README_QE_usefull_tools.md

 ---------------***********---------------------
 Density functional theory (DFT) calculations are ab-initio meaning the calculation is done from the scratch based on given input parameters.
 We need to provide the crystal structure in order to calculate DFT.
-Crystal structure are widely available in Crystallographic Information File (.CIF) format.
+Crystal structures are widely available in Crystallographic Information File (.CIF) format.
 There are several databases where you can find crystal structures.

 http://crystallography.net/cod/